 This article provides options for those with a private student loan.
 If you are looking for your options on a student loan refinance, check here.

 These repayment options are offered once approved for a private student loan.
-You may not be eligible for all options due to the credit profile of your application and state limitations.
+You may not be eligible for all options due to the credit profile of your application.

 - Deferred: $0 is due while you’re in school and for the first 9 months after graduation.
 9 months following graduation, the full minimum monthly payments will be due.
 The option results in the highest accrued interest and the highest total cost of the loan.